This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Punta Bunga Bach has pristine powdery white sand and turquoise waters and no crowds.
 It was our pick of Boracay Beaches and one of the most beautiful beaches I’ve seen in the world.

-We had a spectacular morning kayaking and stand up paddling in the water.
+We had a spectacular morning kayaking and stand up paddling in the crystal clear water.

 We got caught in a torrential rain storm (the tail end of the typhoon), but it soon passed and added to the fun and moody drama.